benjaminhansen/powershell_module_workdayapi/README.md

     Update-WorkdayWorkerPhone   Updates a Worker's phone number in Workday, only if it is different.

-## Installation ##

-The only dependency is Powershell version 4.

-This module has been published to the Powershell Gallery at https://www.powershellgallery.com/packages/WorkdayApi/ .

-To install run the following Powershell command:

-    Install-Module -Name WorkdayApi

 ## Fine Print ##
 Please use with caution.
 This module could cause baldness, could warp time and space, could kill your puppy or, could do nothing at all.
 I am sharing what I am using as a starting point for a community developed solution.